Back to ROMForge

 "Access denied" error Insufficient permissions Run ROMForge as Administrator

-Copy speed is slow Using USB 2.0 or network path Use a USB 3.0 port and local source folder
+Copy speed is slow USB 2.0 or network path in use Use a USB 3.0 port and a local source folder

-Format failed Write-protected SD card Disable the card’s physical write lock
+Format failed Write-protected SD card Disable the card's physical write-lock switch

 EMAIL